MrPowers/querybench/docs/other-benchmarks/clickbench-pros-cons.md

 The Clickbench queries include query runtimes when data is already loaded in memory and when data is on disk and not loaded yet.

-This gives a good representation of runtimes for databases when data is already loaded and for enterprises that run ad hoc queries for data stored on disk.
+This provides a good representation of runtimes for databases when data is already loaded, as well as for enterprises that run ad hoc queries on data stored on disk.

 **Different machine sizes are used**